-How to budget IT costs right
+How to Budget IT Costs Correctly

 Every cybersecurity strategy should incorporate the optimal blend of technology and process.
 Tools and automation can only take you so far.
-You also need to think about security training, policy development, risk assessments, and auditing among other things.
-As for tools, you may need endpoint protection, network-level protection, security for mobile devices, backup and disaster recovery systems, and patch management to name a few.
+You also need to think about security training, policy development, risk assessments, and auditing - among other things.
+As for tools, you may need endpoint protection, network-level protection, security for mobile devices, backup and disaster recovery systems, and patch management, to name a few.

 The list of must-have security tools and processes might seem overwhelming and leave you worried about being unable to meet the potential cost demands.
 Fortunately, there are many integrated cybersecurity platforms on the market that can help you avoid the hassle of having to manage lots of different vendors and software products.
 Remember, reducing complexity is a top priority both for improving security and IT budget management.

 No two organizations look the same when it comes to evaluating security needs and justifying spend.
 The optimal budget depends on many factors, such as the sensitivity of the information your company handles, the systems and processes you have, and any regulations pertaining to your industry sector.
 For example, a Deloitte study in 2020 found that Financial firms spent 10.1% of their IT budget on cybersecurity.
 In 2020, that percent raised to 10.9% of the IT budget spent on

 Why Do You Need a Documented Security Strategy?